 5. What’s the difference between anxiety and fear?

-Fear is a reaction to a known or immediate threat, while anxiety is concern over a possible or unknown threat in the future.
+Fear is usually a reaction to a known or immediate threat, while anxiety is concern over a possible or unknown threat in the future.